 Important Commercial Lease Terms

-For almost any business, but especially smaller businesses, the amount of rent expected monthly is one of the most important issues when it comes to a commercial lease.
+The amount of monthly rent is one of the most important issues when it comes to a commercial lease.
 While rent may seem fairly straightforward, there is a good deal of negotiating room available, even if the rent itself is already established.
 For example, in your rent clause you may want to negotiate:

 - Automatic rent increases - what they're based on, when they are in effect and how much the increase should realistically be.

 - Tenant improvement deductions, whereby the landlord agrees that approved improvements to the building will result in rental decreases.

 - How much of the landlord's operating costs will be passed on to you.